 “TAKING A BIGGER BREATH OXYGENATES US MORE”

 When we take bigger breaths than our current metabolism demands, we blow off too much carbon dioxide (CO2).
 The problem is CO2 is a vasodilator, opening up our blood vessels and improving blood flow, and it is also necessary to drive oxygen from the hemoglobin on our red blood cells into the tissues that need it.
 So when we breathe big and blow off too much CO2, we decrease blood flow and oxygen delivery to the cells that need it.
 As an example, 30 seconds of hyperventilating decreases blood flow to the brain by almost 50%!

 Healthy breathing is in and out through the nose, engaging the diaphragm, at a rate and volume matching the current metabolic needs of the body.
 If you are at rest, your breathing should be quiet, with little or no movement of the upper chest and neck muscles.
 Your breathing should only increase on pace with your increasing activity levels, and as you approach maximum effort you may need to mouth breath for short periods.
 The concept of “breathing gears” from Brian Mackenzie and the Human Health and Performance Institute can be helpful.

 Most athletes and individuals who have not been trained in proper breathing shift from gear 1 to gear 5 and stay there.
 This results in inefficient breathing.
 The energy used by the breathing muscles is disproportionately high, and we blow off too much CO2, hampering our ability to use the oxygen we are sucking in through our mouths.

-Try the other workouts in our Fitness Fundamentals for Women
+Try the other workouts in our Fitness Fundamentals for Beginners 1